fairret: a Framework for Differentiable Fairness Regularization Terms: Additional Experiment Details

 \subsection{Datasets}

-We used four different datasets for the evaluation of our framework, namely the Bank Marketing dataset \citep{Moro_Cortez_Rita_2014}, Credit card clients dataset \citep{Yeh_Lien_2009}, Law School Admissions dataset\footnote{Curated and published by the SEAPHE project} and the ACSIncome dataset from Folktables \citep{ding2021retiring}.
+We used four different datasets for the evaluation of our framework, namely the Bank Marketing dataset \citep{Moro_Cortez_Rita_2014}, Credit card clients dataset \citep{Yeh_Lien_2009}, Law School Admissions dataset \footnote{Curated and published by the SEAPHE project} and the ACSIncome dataset from Folktables \citep{ding2021retiring}.
 Their main advantages are their range of sensitive attributes, their recency and their curation quality.

-We deviate from the normal practice of using the German Credit and Adult data sets as advised by \citet{fabrisAlgorithmicFairnessDatasets2022} due to the "contrived prediction tasks, noisy data, severe coding mistakes, limitations in encoding sensitive attributes, and age" of these datasets.
+We deviate from the normal practice of using the German Credit and Adult data sets as advised by Fabris et al. \citep{fabrisAlgorithmicFairnessDatasets2022} due to the "contrived prediction tasks, noisy data, severe coding mistakes, limitations in encoding sensitive attributes, and age" of these datasets.